MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaAppCatalogTeamApp.md

 You can also use this API to remove a submitted app from the review process.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgAppCatalogTeamApp](/powershell/module/Microsoft.Graph.Teams/Remove-MgAppCatalogTeamApp?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)